yigit/android-priority-jobqueue/README.md

     @Override
     public void onAdded() {
-        //job has been secured to disk. here is a good time to update UI }
+        //job has been secured to disk. a good time to dispatch an event }

     @Override
     public void onRun() throws Throwable {
         webservice.postTweet(text);
-        //tweet has been sent to twitter, a good time to update UI }
+        //tweet has been sent to twitter, a good time to dispatch an event to update }

     @Override